Hiwonder/ROSPider/README.md

 English | [中文](README_cn.md)

 <p align="center">
-  A ROS-based hexapod robot workspace for locomotion, vision, SLAM, navigation, voice interaction, and multi-robot coordination.
+  ROSpider is our ROS1-based hexapod robot platform built for intelligent locomotion, AI vision, SLAM, autonomous navigation, and multi-robot experimentation on Jetson.
 </p>

 ## Product Overview

 ### About ROSpider

-ROSpider is an open-source hexapod robot workspace built around ROS and real hardware deployment.
-Instead of being just a gait demo or a single perception example, this repository combines low-level servo control, whole-body kinematics, sensor drivers, AI vision applications, SLAM, autonomous navigation, and even multi-robot formation into one integrated development stack.
+ROSpider is our open-source hexapod robot platform built on ROS1 and designed for developers, educators, makers, and robotics learners who want more than a basic walking demo.
+It brings together motion control, perception, mapping, navigation, voice interaction, and application-level ROS workflows in one integrated workspace, so you can move from hardware bringup to advanced autonomous behaviors with far less setup effort.

-The pain point it solves is straightforward: legged robots are exciting, but getting one to move stably, perceive the environment, and run real ROS applications usually means stitching together many disconnected packages yourself.
-ROSpider packages that work into a practical stack, so you can move from hardware bringup to vision tracking, mapping, route planning, and experimental interaction much faster.
+We built ROSpider to solve a common problem in legged robotics: many projects can demonstrate motion, and many others can demonstrate perception, but very few connect the full chain from low-level servo control to practical ROS applications on real hardware.
+ROSpider closes that gap by providing a ready-to-extend software stack for a real six-legged robot platform.

-If you are building a teaching robot, prototyping a Jetson-based legged platform, or learning how locomotion and perception fit together in ROS, ROSpider gives you a codebase that is much closer to a complete robot product than a toy example.
+Whether you are teaching robotics, prototyping interactive AI applications, or exploring how locomotion and perception work together on Jetson-based hardware, ROSpider provides a complete and approachable foundation.

-### The Core: A Hexapod Platform Built for Real ROS Work
+### The Core: A Hexapod Platform Designed for Real Deployment

-ROSpider is clearly structured as a six-legged robot system with **18 bus servos** for the legs plus a **camera pan joint**.
-The controller package exposes leg-level and body-level pose control, built-in poses, action-set playback, gait control, and velocity-based motion interfaces, making it suitable both for direct motion experiments and for higher-level autonomy.
+ROSpider is built around a six-legged robot architecture with **18 bus servos** for the legs and an additional **camera pan joint**, giving the platform both expressive body motion and active visual tracking capability.

-**Hexapod motion control**: The `rospider_controller` package handles inverse kinematics, joint control, built-in poses, action groups, and gait generation.
-From the code, the platform supports tripod and ripple-style locomotion, body translation/rotation transforms, head yaw control, and raw odometry publication.
+**Full-body motion control**: The `rospider_controller` package integrates inverse kinematics, joint control, built-in poses, action-set execution, gait generation, and velocity-based motion control.
+It supports body translation and rotation transforms, head yaw control, and raw odometry publishing for higher-level ROS integration.

-**Sensor-rich bringup**: The default bringup stack starts robot description, joystick control, RGB lighting, IMU, camera, LiDAR, OLED display, and the main controller together.
-This means the repository is designed around an actual robot with onboard sensing, not just simulation assets.
+**Rich onboard hardware integration**: Our base bringup stack launches robot description, joystick control, RGB lighting, IMU, camera, LiDAR, OLED display, and the main control node together, providing a practical starting point for real robot deployment instead of an isolated algorithm demo.

-**Jetson-oriented deployment**: Multiple packages use `Jetson.GPIO`, and the provided startup scripts source **ROS Melodic** plus a robot workspace under `~/rospider`.
-That makes this repository especially relevant for NVIDIA Jetson based educational and research robots.
+**Jetson-oriented design**: Multiple packages use `Jetson.GPIO`, and the environment scripts are configured around **ROS Melodic** workspaces on Jetson-class devices.
+This makes ROSpider especially well suited for Jetson-based educational and intelligent robotics applications.

-### The Software Stack: From Perception Demos to Autonomy
+### The Software Stack: Motion, Vision, SLAM, and Interaction

-ROSpider is more than locomotion.
-The workspace includes a broad software ecosystem:
+ROSpider is designed as a complete ROS application platform rather than a single-purpose repository.

-**Vision applications**: `rospider_app` and `rospider_tutorial` include color tracking, AprilTag tracking, hand gesture recognition, line following, face-related demos, pose-related demos, KCF tracking, AR overlays, color detection, and MediaPipe-based interaction experiments.
+**AI vision applications**: `rospider_app` and `rospider_tutorial` include object tracking, color tracking, AprilTag tracking, line following, hand gesture interaction, AR demos, face-related demos, pose-related demos, KCF tracking, and MediaPipe-based interaction examples.

-**Self-balancing and reactive behaviors**: The app layer contains a self-balancing node driven by IMU feedback and PID control, plus reactive behaviors such as line following and object tracking that connect perception directly to movement.
+**Self-balancing and reactive behaviors**: The application layer includes IMU-driven self-balancing with PID control, along with reactive behaviors such as line following and object tracking that directly connect visual perception to robot movement.

-**SLAM and navigation**: `rospider_slam` supports multiple mapping backends including **GMapping**, **Karto**, **Hector**, and **Cartographer**, while `rospider_navigation` integrates map loading, AMCL localization, move_base, and multi-point navigation publishing.
+**SLAM and navigation**: `rospider_slam` supports multiple mapping backends including **GMapping**, **Karto**, **Hector**, and **Cartographer**. `rospider_navigation` adds map loading, AMCL localization, move_base integration, and multi-point navigation support.

-**Voice interaction**: The `xf_mic_asr_offline` package adds offline speech interaction and voice-triggered behaviors, including voice-controlled movement, color tracking, and navigation workflows.
+**Offline voice interaction**: The `xf_mic_asr_offline` package enables offline speech interaction and voice-controlled robot behaviors, including motion, color-based tasks, and navigation-related workflows.

-**Multi-robot experiments**: `rospider_multi` includes formation and coordinated navigation launch files, making the project useful for swarm-style or classroom multi-robot experiments as well.
+**Multi-robot capability**: `rospider_multi` provides formation and coordinated navigation launch files, giving ROSpider room to grow beyond a single robot into classroom demos, formation experiments, and multi-robot research projects.

-### Learning & Extensibility: A Full Workspace, Not Just a Demo Folder
+### Built for Learning, Expansion, and Creative Development

-This repository is especially valuable as a learning platform.
+ROSpider is not just a product platform.
+It is also a development and teaching platform.

-**Tutorial coverage**: `rospider_tutorial` contains a large number of scripts and launch files covering board-level IO, servo control, gait basics, IK, OpenCV projects, AR demos, deep learning demos, and creative interaction examples.
+**Comprehensive tutorials**: `rospider_tutorial` includes a wide range of example scripts and launch files covering servo control, board-level IO, basic gait control, inverse kinematics, OpenCV projects, AR demos, deep learning demos, and creative interaction examples.

-**Modular ROS packages**: Core capabilities are separated into bringup, controller, SDK, peripherals, interfaces, navigation, SLAM, app, tutorial, and third-party dependency packages.
-That modularity makes it easier to swap sensors, add new nodes, or reuse parts of the stack in another robot.
+**Modular ROS package layout**: Core functions are split into bringup, controller, SDK, peripherals, interfaces, navigation, SLAM, applications, tutorials, and bundled third-party dependencies, making it easier to understand, customize, and extend the system.

-**Practical integration path**: The included environment scripts define robot names, master names, LiDAR and camera types, and network settings, which is exactly the kind of infrastructure a real deployed ROS robot needs.
+**Practical engineering workflow**: The included environment scripts already define robot naming, master naming, LiDAR type, camera type, and ROS networking parameters, helping you start from a working robot workflow instead of rebuilding infrastructure from scratch.

 ## Official Resources